wpilibsuite/frc-docs/source/docs/software/dashboards/shuffleboard/getting-started/shuffleboard-faq.rst

 How can I add my own widgets or other extensions to Shuffleboard?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Shuffleboard wiki <https://github.com/wpilibsuite/shuffleboard/wiki>`__ has a large amount of documentation on extending the program with custom plugins.
-In the future we will be posting a sample plugin project that can be used for additional custom widgets, but for now the wiki documentation is complete.
+:doc:`Custom Widgets</docs/software/dashboards/shuffleboard/custom-widgets>` has a large amount of documentation on extending the program with custom plugins.
+Sample plugin projects that can be used for additional custom widgets and themes can be found on the `Shuffleboard GitHub page <https://github.com/wpilibsuite/shuffleboard/tree/main/example-plugins>`__.

 How can I build Shuffleboard from the source code?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~